benjamin-recht/benjamin-recht.github.io/_posts/2021-09-21-models-are-wrong.md

 When the true effect size is large, this discrepancy between the logistic regression estimate and the true log odds might not be that big a deal: your error bars are wrong, but the effect size is estimated in the correct direction.
 But the results of such logistic regression analyzes are regularly quoted as estimates of odds ratios (For example, look at any  observational study of vaccine effectiveness).
 The precision of these estimates is unfortunately lacking and misleading.

 So what is the remedy here?
-The thing is, we already know the answer: if we randomized the assignment, we can estimate log odds by counting the frequency of success under treatment and control, and then just plugging these into the odds ratio.
+The thing is, we already know the answer: if we randomized the assignment, we can estimate log odds by counting the number of positive outcomes under treatment and control, and then just plugging these values into the odds ratio.
 If you do this, you find an estimate whose median is precisely equal to the true log odds.
 No covariate adjustment is required.

 This is merely one example showing why it is critical to decouple the randomness used to probe a system from the randomness inherent in its system itself.
 Statistical models are not necessary for statistical inference, but randomness itself is amazingly... let’s say... _useful_ for understanding natural phenomena.
 I will spend the next few blogs reminding myself and you faithful blog readers that proper experiments, machine learning predictions, and statistical summarizations can all be designed without statistical models of populations.
 Perhaps the mathematical formalizations of randomized algorithms can suggest paths to reform conventional experimental formalism.